What to Do In Durham + Best Places to Stay

-The sophisticated Victorian four-star Hotel Indigo is 450 yards from Durham Cathedral, right in the heart of the city.
+The sophisticated Victorian four-star Hotel Indigo is 450 yards from Durham Cathedral, right in the city’s heart.
 It’s the perfect location for exploring Durham city centre and for access to public transport if you fancy visiting other places of interest nearby.

 Unique and fabulous

-Located just outside Durham, Lumley Castle is glorious if you’re looking for a truly unique experience, want to be close to the best things to see and do in Durham.
-This quirky 14th-century castle has hosted British Royalty, is well located, and the service is outstanding.
+Located just outside Durham, Lumley Castle is glorious if you’re looking for a truly unique experience, and want to be close to the best things to see and do in Durham.
+This quirky 14th-century castle has hosted British Royalty, is well-located and has outstanding service.

 Choose from cosy rooms in the castle or quieter, more contemporary rooms in the castle mews.
 All are beautifully decorated, with unique touches and all of the facilities you would expect.
 Lumley Castle also has an excellent restaurant, serving breakfast that will keep you going all day and superb evening meals.

 Check out Lumley Castle prices and availability here (you’ll be amazed how inexpensive it is!

 What is there to do in Durham for the day?